skyfielders/python-skyfield/skyfield/documentation/files.rst

 usually the folder from which you launched your Skyfield program.
-If we ask the load object that we used above for the sequence of actions that it took, we will see that it looked for files in ``.`` which is how programs can name their current directory:
+If we ask the load object that we used above for the sequence of actions that it took, we will see that it looked for files in the current directory:

 .. testcode::